OpenNebula/addon-storpool/README.md

 ### OpenNebula Front-end

 * Working OpenNebula CLI interface with `oneadmin` account authorized to OpenNebula's core with UID=0
-* StorPool CLI installed, authorization token and access to the StorPool API network
+* Access to the StorPool API network
+* StorPool CLI installed
 * (Optional) member of the StorPool cluster with working StorPool initiator driver(storpool_block).
 In this case the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.

 ### OpenNebula Node (or Bridge Node)

 * StorPool initiator driver (storpool_block)
-* StorPool CLI installed, authorization token and access to the StorPool API network
 * If the node is used as Bridge Node - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
-* If it is only Bridge Node - it must be configured as host in OpenNebula but configured to not run VMs.
+* If it is Bridge Node only - it must be configured as host in OpenNebula but configured to not run VMs.
 * The Bridge node must have qemu-img available - used by the addon during imports to convert various source image formats to StorPool backed RAW images.
-* (Recommended) Installed `qemu-kvm-ev` package from `centos-release-qemu-ev` repository
+* (Recommended) Installed `qemu-kvm-ev` package from `centos-release-qemu-ev` repository for CentOS7

 ### StorPool cluster